-According to the latest reports, former Arsenal manager Arsene Wenger has revealed that managing Arsenal football club for the last few years was causing damage to his health.
+According to the latest reports, former Arsenal manager Arsene Wenger has revealed that managing the Arsenal football club for the last few years was causing damage to his health.
 Wenger was replaced by Spanish manager Unai Emery at the start of the season but there have been some shocking details that have emerged when Wenger was in charge of the club.

 Since Unai Emery took charge of the Arsenal football club back in the summer of 2018, he has done quite an incredible job so far.
-The Spaniard has helped Arsenal to third place in the Premier League table at the moment with six games remaining until the end of the season and Arsenal look quite certain to finish inside the top 4 this term.
-Emery also led Arsenal to an unbeaten streak of 22 games earlier in the season across all competitions.
+The Spaniard has helped Arsenal to third place in the Premier League table at the moment.
+That is, with six games remaining until the end of the season.
+Arsenal looks quite certain to finish inside the top four this term.
+He also led Arsenal to an unbeaten streak of 22 games earlier in the season across all competitions.

 Wenger has also made it clear that he will not retire from managing and will be looking for a new job in the near future.
 He is a legend at Arsenal and his legacy will live on forever among the Gunners’ faithful.